roberto-butti/some-drops-of-php/src/content/docs/06-file/05-fil-md5_file.md

 It is useful when you need to compare 2 versions of the same file.
 For example, it is useful for large files downloaded from the internet just to check if the download file is corrupted and/or matches with the original file.

 Or it is useful to track if a file was changed.
-If two md5 hashes are equal, it means that the files are the same.
+If two md5 hashes are equal, it means that the two files have the identical content.

 ```php
 echo md5_file(__FILE__);